-

 If you or your business have a history of late payments or insolvency, you might not be successful in your application.

 To secure a commercial investment mortgage, you’ll need to have a deposit ready.
-For Allica Bank’s investment mortgages, we ask for a minimum deposit of 25% (a 75% LTV).
+Most lenders will ask for a minimum deposit of 25% (a 75% LTV).

 Without enough money saved for the deposit – and proof of it – you’ll not be able to take out a mortgage.

 Your lender will want to know you can afford the repayments on your mortgage.
-They assess this by calculating at your DTI – taking your business’ total debts and dividing them by its monthly income.
+They assess this by calculating your DSCR – in its simplest form, this means dividing your net operating income by your total debts.

 They’ll want to see that you can afford to make repayments at a higher rate than your actual repayments, to account for an increase in rates and other volatility.